obiwanjacobi/Zsharp/src/Zsharp/readme.md

     Type of target (variable) determines resulting type.
 - Resolve Expression operators to (intrinsic or custom) function names.
-- Add (custom) Type Conversion (Type names as function names) Conversions are simply functions with same name as (target) type and a self paramter of source type.
+- Add (custom) Type Conversion (Type names as function names) Conversions are simply functions with same name as (target) type and a self parameter of source type.
     Type Constructor functions are very similar - but without the self parameter.
 - Add Custom Data Types (and export)
 - `_ = fn()` results in an Assignment without a Variable...